kr0st/fplog/README.md

 The last line installs boost of a specific version, 1.62.0.
 At the moment of writing this instruction there is no simpler or proper Homebrew way of installing a specific version of any given package.
 What I am doing is using commit history on GitHub in order to install the package at the moment in history when it referenced Boost v1.62.0.

+###### Building MongoDB client

+Execute the following commands from the root folder of fplog repo:

+    git clone -b releases/legacy https://github.com/mongodb/mongo-cxx-driver.git
+    cd ./mongo-cxx-driver
+    brew install scons
+    scons install
+    cp -r ./build/install/ ../mongo/

+Note that it depends on Boost, so you have to install Boost libraries first.

 ###### Fixing UDT

 As many BSD-based systems, macOS has much smaller socket buffer initially, compared to Windows or Linux.
 We are going to fix it by launching a terminal and executing the below commands (spoiler alert - your Mac will reboot):